Laboratory Information Systems Division of the

 - Election of Officers and Board Members

-- Election shall be by mail ballot.
-The Secretary shall distribute to the membership by November 1 of each year a suitable ballot showing the office and board member position to be filled and the nominees for each.
+- Election shall be by electronic ballot, conducted with the cooperation of the National Office.
+The membership shall be notified by November 1 of each year of the availability of a suitable ballot showing the office and board member position to be filled and the nominees for each.
 In addition, the office and the board member positions shall have provision for write-in votes.

-- Nominees shall be those selected by the Nominating Committee and those nominated from the floor by the membership at an official Division meeting.
+- Nominees shall be those selected by the Nominating Committee and those nominated by the membership at an official Division meeting.

 - All nominees must have agreed in writing to serve before the election.

-- Ballots shall be collected by the Secretary and tabulated by three non-candidate members appointed by the Chair.
+- Ballots shall be tabulated with the cooperation of the National Office and presented to the Secretary and three non-candidate members appointed by the Chair.

-- The deadline for the receipt of valid ballots by the Secretary shall be November 30.
+- The deadline for the receipt of such tabulations by the Secretary shall be November 30.
 The Board of Directors and all nominees will be informed of the results by the Secretary before December 31.

 - The nominee receiving a plurality of valid votes for each office shall be elected.
 In the event of a tie, another election for that office shall be held by vote of the Executive Committee.